 Literacy is a fundamental skill that serves as the foundation for an individual’s future learning and, collectively, for a country’s social and economic development.

-The program will create a self-sustaining infrastructure of skilled early-grade reading specialists and informed education sector actors at universities, Ministries of Education, NGOs, and community organizations.
+The program will create a self-sustaining network of skilled early-grade reading specialists and informed education sector actors at universities, Ministries of Education, NGOs, and community organizations.
 These actors will be part of a community of practice whose members remain connected to one another and actively use evidence to inform policy decisions and to implement approaches and actions to improve early grade reading in the LAC region.

 In order to achieve this, AIR and its partners will collect, synthesize, and disseminate high-quality research on early grade reading.
 In addition, a major focus of the team will be working with stakeholders to gauge needs and demand and then develop and provide demand-driven technical assistance to build the capacity of the region’s Ministries of Education.

 USAID expects that the program activities will have led to the demonstrable achievement of the following four results:

 - Collect, consolidate, and systematize evidence on early grade reading for practical use by LAC region stakeholders

 - Actively disseminate up-to-date knowledge about early-grade reading to targeted audiences and stakeholders

 - Expand institutional capacity to implement proven approaches for improving early-grade reading outcomes for poor and disadvantaged children.

 - Continue and strengthen sustainable platforms to improve early grade reading in priority LAC countries.

 AIR's five-year LRCP program in partnership with Juárez & Associates and local organizations across the LAC region has been extended through 2022.